The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 Obstacle 1: Google Chat's Message API Is Synchronous

-However, with Google Chat's HTTP endpoint approach:
+However, with Google Chat's HTTP endpoint method:

-User: "Tell me about internal regulations"
+User: "Tell me about company policies"

 (5-10 seconds of silence)